alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 * Whereas Activity Transitions are triggered by a call to `startActivity()`, Fragment Transitions are run automatically when a fragment is added, removed, attached, detached, shown, or hidden with similar effect.
 * Shared elements should be specified as part of the `FragmentTransaction` by calling the [`addSharedElement(View, String)`][addSharedElement] method.

-### Recap
+### Conclusion

-**TODO: recap**

-In the next two posts, we will take a look at window content transitions and shared element transitions in-depth.
+**TODO: recap** In the next two posts, we will take a look at window content transitions and shared element transitions in-depth.
+Don't forget to +1 this post blah blah blah.

 <hr class="footnote-divider"/>
 <sup id="footnote1">1</sup> The layout XML code that was used for this example can be found [here][exampleXmlLayoutGist]. <a href="#ref1" title="Jump to footnote 1.">&#8617;</a>